 The British started the reservation policies in India.
 Back then, the caste system in India was prevalent.
 Most backward communities were prohibited from participating in government programmes.
 Britishers made some reservations for different categories so they could access government public programmes.

 However, reservation based on the caste system was first proposed by William Hunter and Jyotirao Phule in 1882.
-Due to various backward castes, Dr. B. R. Ambedkar carried forward this legacy and kept it into the Indian constitution.
+Due to various backward castes, Dr. B. R. Ambedkar carried forward this legacy and incorporated it into the Indian Constitution.

 “Aap chronology samajhiye.”
 Under these reservation policies, the people were divided into several categories, including: